Struggling to Lose Weight: My Experience with Gastritis

 However, I didn’t lose 12 to 23 pounds (2.7 to 10.4 kg) of body fat from my waist, hips, thighs, belly, and butt in three weeks as the manufacturer claims.
 I was fine with that because losing 10 kg in three weeks was too fast for me.
 I prefer losing weight slowly as slow weight loss has been associated with a higher chance of keeping it off.

-I must admit that while I followed their recommended to walk daily, I did not follow the optional workout plan.
+I must admit that while I followed their recommendation to walk daily, I did not follow the optional workout plan.
 I’m not a fan of workouts, so I was happy sticking only with the walking.

 Thе Atkin’s Diet